nasa/progpy/sphinx-config/prog_models_guide.rst

     <iframe src="https://ghbtns.com/github-btn.html?user=nasa&repo=progpy&type=star&count=true&size=large" frameborder="0" scrolling="0" width="170" height="30" title="GitHub"></iframe>

-The Prognostics Python Package (progpy) includes tools for defining, building, using, and testing models for :term:`prognostics` of engineering systems.
-It also provides a set of prognostics models for select components developed within this framework, suitable for use in prognostics applications for these components and can be used in conjunction with the state estimation and prediction features (:ref:`prog_algs<prog_algs Guide>`) to perform research in prognostics methods.
+The Prognostics Python Package (ProgPy) includes tools for defining, building, using, and testing models for :term:`prognostics` of engineering systems.
+It also provides a set of prognostics models for select components developed within this framework, suitable for use in prognostics applications for these components and can be used in conjunction with the state estimation and prediction features (see :ref:`State Estimation and Prediction Guide<State Estimation and Prediction Guide>`) to perform research in prognostics methods.

 Installing progpy
 -----------------------